noahgibbs/env_mem/README.md

 ### Limitations

+First: EnvMem assumes you're using the latest Ruby or something close to it.
+If you want to improve speed and memory use in Ruby and you're running an old version, fix that first.

 There are a *lot* of things you can do with the Ruby environment variables, and many different applications with different needs.
 Right now, EnvMem tries to do a bit to help you.
 But there's always room for